Clifford Cocks

-In 1973, while working at the United Kingdom Government Communications Headquarters (GCHQ), he invented a public-key cryptography algorithm equivalent to what would become (in 1977) the RSA algorithm.
+Clifford Christopher Cocks CB FRS (born 28 December 1950) is a British mathematician and cryptographer.
+In the early 1970s, while working at the United Kingdom Government Communications Headquarters (GCHQ), he developed an early public-key cryptography (PKC) system.
+This pre-dated commercial offerings, but due to the classified nature of Cocks' work, it did not become widely known until 1997 when the work was declassified.

-The idea was classified information and his insight remained hidden for 24 years, although it was independently invented by Ronald Rivest, Adi Shamir, and Leonard Adleman in 1977.
-Public-key cryptography using prime factorisation is now part of nearly every Internet transaction.
+As his work was not available for public review until 1997, it had no impact on numerous commercial initiatives relating to Internet security that had been commercially developed and that were well established by 1997.
+His work was technically aligned with the Diffie–Hellman key exchange and elements of the RSA algorithm; these systems were independently developed and commercialized.

 Education

 Cocks was educated at Manchester Grammar School and went on to study the Mathematical Tripos as an undergraduate at King's College, Cambridge.
 He continued as a PhD student at the University of Oxford, where he specialised in number theory under Bryan Birch, but left academia without finishing his doctorate.

 Career

 Non-secret encryption

 Cocks left Oxford to join Communications-Electronics Security Group (CESG), an arm of GCHQ, in September 1973.
 Soon after, Nick Patterson told Cocks about James H. Ellis' non-secret encryption, an idea which had been published in 1969 but never successfully implemented.
 Several people had attempted creating the required one-way functions, but Cocks, with his background in number theory, decided to use prime factorization, and did not even write it down at the time.
 With this insight, he quickly developed what later became known as the RSA encryption algorithm.

 GCHQ was not able to find a way to use the algorithm, and treated it as classified information.
 The scheme was also passed to the NSA.
 With a military focus, financial considerations, and low computing power, the power of public-key cryptography was unrealised in both organisations:

 I judged it most important for military use.
 In a fluid military situation you may meet unforeseen threats or opportunities.